shauryag2002/care_im/README.md

 ...

 hello_plugin = Plug(
-    name="hello", # name of the django app in the plugin package_name="/app/care_hello", # this has to be /app/ + plugin folder name version="", # keep it empty for local development configs={}, # plugin configurations if any
+    name="care_im", # name of the django app in the plugin package_name="/app/care_hello", # this has to be /app/ + plugin folder name version="", # keep it empty for local development configs={}, # plugin configurations if any